eburghar/reposerve/README.md

+Simple alpine linux packages server you can use to consume and update your private packages in CI/CD pipelines.

+[TOC]

-# reposerve
+# Presentation

 reposerve is a simple [alpine linux](https://alpinelinux.org/) packages http server you can use to consume and update your private packages in CI/CD pipelines.
-Written in async rust, it acts as a simple static file server with an API protected by a JWT Token to easily upload new file.
-You can define arbitrary webhooks to launch predefined action (like signing index).
+Written in async rust, it acts as a simple static file server with an API protected by a JWT Token to easily upload new packages.

+You can define arbitrary webhooks accessible at `/webhook/webhook_name` to lauch predefined scripts (force a sign of all packages for example).

 ![reposerve](reposerve.png?raw=true "Reposerve")

 ## Usage

 ```
+reposerve 0.4.2

-Usage: reposerve -c <config> [-v]
+Usage: reposerve [-c <config>] [-v] [-a <addr>]

 Extract latest projects archives from a gitlab server